Transport Canada Changes Vehicle Pre-Clearance List

 Recreational vehicle importers should no longer use the name of a *Designated Importer as the importer of record for Customs purposes.
 It is important that importers familiarize themselves with this update to avoid delays at the border due to non-compliance.

-Carriers are also affected by this change, as they no longer need to provide more than one cargo control number if the shipment contains both a recreational unit as well as parts.
+Carriers are also affected by this change, as they no longer need to provide more than one Cargo Control Number (CCN) if the shipment contains both a recreational unit as well as parts.

 Customs Notice 14-008: Appendix F and Appendix G Authorized Importer Programs as Defined in Memorandum D19-12-1, Importations of Vehicles